gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 1. Swift requires a value to be completely live at the point in which a deinit is applied.
-This implies if we were to allow for such values to be partially initialized, we would necessarily have to destroy the initialized fields of the type and not call the deinit.
+This implies if we were to allow for such values to be partially initialized at the end of its lifetime, we could not call the deinit.
+This would result in us being forced to clean up the partial apply in pieces since that is the only thing that we /could/ do.

 2. Deinits are used to clean up resources that are uniquely owned (consider a file descriptor) and thus in such situations a key part of the API contract that an author is providing to the user.
-If an assignment operation is all that was required to turn off such a deinit, it would create an easy way to break a type's API contract in a manner that would be difficult to audit or to track down in a large project.
+Requring only an assignment operation to turn off such a deinit would result in code bases where such type contracts are simple to break and hard to track down or audit if done in error.
+In contrast, requiring an explicit discard along paths where such behavior is desired provides an explicit opt in that avoids such pitfalls.

 By requiring the value to be completely initialized (allowing the deinit to be called) or requiring an explicit discard to be used (making it easy to tell